Asian-Americans' disposable income was up 314% before Covid-19, study finds - Local News 8

 “We have 23% of the working population of Asian-American professionals that work in STEM,” Carpenter said.
 “You have 12% in some of the medical fields.
 We tend to also be in professions that are high income, which contributes to the buying power.”

-But Asian Americans are also the demographic group that has the biggest disparity in wealth, according to Carpenter and the Asian/Pacific Islander American Chamber of Commerce and Entrepreneurship.
+But Asian Americans are also the demographic group that has the biggest disparity in wealth, according to Carpenter and the US Pan Asian American Chamber of Education Foundation.
 The group’s president, Susan Allen, said it remains unclear how much damage the Covid-19 pandemic has done to Asian Americans’ collective buying power.

 Last summer, coronavirus-related hospitality industry shutdowns caused the Asian-American unemployment rate to rise from 2.5% in February to 13.8% in June, a surge of more than 450%, according to the US Department of Labor.